Research and Impact

 The Dr. Joshua Shadd — Pallium Canada Research Hub is leading the development of a Canadian Palliative Care Atlas to map out existing strengths, areas of excellence, and gaps across regions and provinces with respect to palliative care service availability.
 The Atlas will showcase a graphical representation of the status of palliative care in Canada and serve to advance a systems-thinking approach to health care by identifying several benchmarks of excellence and leadership.

 The project’s initial pilot was completed in 2021 and involved three regions in Ontario.
-The year came to a close with an agreement with the University of British Columbia to begin the implementation of a pilot in the province of BC.
+The year came to a close with an agreement with the University of British Columbia to begin the implementation of a pilot in the province of British Columbia.
 Lessons learned from these pilots will inform further rollout of the Canadian Palliative Care Atlas across the country in 2022.

 This project is a first of its kind in Canada; no mechanism currently exists to systematically collate this data from an entire sector and to make it available in one single repository or access point.